stan-dev/math/doxygen/contributor_help_pages/common_pitfalls.md

 autodiff type.

 There can easily be ambiguities between the two function signatures.
-The previous examples took advantage of overloads.
-If a function overload is more specialized than a template, then the C++ compiler favors the overload.
-This only works in simple cases though.
-The more general solution are template metaprograms that take advantage of C++ substitution failure is not an error (SFINAE) semantics.
+The previous examples took advantage of simple overloads.
+The more general solution are template metaprograms that additionally make use of C++ substitution failure is not an error (SFINAE) semantics.
 For instance, for the norm function above, SFINAE could be used to limit one signature to work with reverse mode autodiff types and one to work with anything else: